 Conclusion

-• It is reliable – with durable, military-grade battery or hot-swap batteries that let you swap them without powering off the device and losing data.
+- It is reliable - with durable, military-grade battery like found in a rugged medical tablet that let you swap them without powering off the device and losing data.

-Another way to reduce the negative effect of technology on physician and nurse burnout is to use maneuverable and lightweight non-powered medical carts with ergonomic medical computers with hot-swap batteries, which provide the full-shift uptime and flexible charging options.
-This configuration eliminates the nurses’ strain of having to charge the cart or the laptop frequently.
+Another way to reduce the negative effect of technology on physician and nurse burnout is to use maneuverable and lightweight non-powered medical carts with ergonomic battery-powered medical computers, which provide the full-shift uptime and flexible charging options.
+This configuration eliminates the nurses' strain of having to charge the cart or the laptop frequently.
 It also reduces the cost of IT because our hot-swap batteries are durable unlike those of your regular powered medical carts that need frequent replacements.

 P.S.
 While the AMA and other professional organizations might get busy lobbying to reduce regulations regarding clerical work, the providers and HIT vendors must work towards interoperability and ease of use of their solutions.
 Check out our Key Takeaways from HIMSS17 here.